Bitcoinera/DAppWall/README.md

 </summary>
 <details>
 <p>
-Creating the DAO has been really the main issue setting up the smart-contracts has caused us problems too due to the complexity of the rules we were trying to set up.
+Conect Metamask, the Smart Contract, Swarm and DAppNode has been really the main issue setting up due to the complexity of the rules we are trying to set up.
+Aragon and Uport we will connect it in the future to complete the governance.
  </p>
 </details>
 <summary>